 The winery is located in the municipality Zagersdorf in the Burgenland DAC area Leithaberg (Austria).
 It was founded in 1986 by Christine and Dipl.-Ing.
-Rolf Pretterebner founded with the aim to produce a wine in harmony with nature.
-First, vineyards were leased and thus gained experience.
-Today, the vineyards cover two hectares of vineyards in Zagersdorfer Rieden.
-Some of these are over 100-year-old vines that have been revitalized.
-Mainly the red varieties Blauburgunder, Blaufränkisch , St. Laurent, Blauer Portugieser and Merlot, as well as the white grape varieties Chardonnay and Pinot Blanc are cultivated.
-The management is done according to the rules of Organic (organic) viticulture symbolized by the winery's trademark of a sailor.
-Important criteria are careful start, strict yield reduction, appropriate care measures in the vineyard, as well as selectively read mature and healthy grapes.
-In certain works, the moon phases considered.
+Rolf Pretterebner founded with the aim of producing a wine in harmony with nature.
+First vineyards were leased and experience was gained.
+Today the vineyards cover two hectares of vineyards in Zagersdorfer Rieden.
+Some of the vines are over 100 years old and have been revitalized.
+Mainly the red varieties Blauburgunder, Blaufränkisch , St. Laurent, Blauer Portugieser and Merlot, as well as the white varieties Chardonnay and Weißburgunder are cultivated.
+The management follows the rules of the Organic (ecological) viticulture, symbolized by the winery emblem of a sail butterfly.
+Important criteria are careful cutting, strict yield reduction, appropriate maintenance measures in the vineyard, as well as selectively picked ripe and healthy grapes.
+With certain works also the moon phases considered.

-The wines are with the goal of a Herkunftstypizität expanded.
-The mash is continuously mixed in open vats by manual beating down.
-The fermentation takes place spontaneous with vineyard-owned yeasts.
-In order to support this and to optimally digest the grapes, an enrichment by means of juice extraction takes place in case of need.
-The yeasts are tested and selected in a test fermentation.
+The wines are aimed at one Herkunftstypizität expanded.
+The mash is continuously mixed in open vats by hand knocking down.
+The fermentation takes place spontaneous with yeasts from the vineyard.
+In order to support them and to optimally digest the grapes, they are enriched by means of juice extraction if necessary.
+The yeasts are tested and selected in a trial fermentation.
 Towards the end of alcoholic fermentation, the BSA is initiated with its own cultures.
-After discontinuation of the coarse trub the wines are filled in barrels and with a special, own culture a third one Fermentation process initiated, among others glycerin is formed.
+After settling the coarse lees, the wines are filled into barrels and a third with a special, own culture Fermentation process initiated, among other things glycerin is formed.
 This phase can last up to three years.
-Before bottling, a gentle filtration without pumps takes place.
-The high quality wines are in the lines "reserve" (at least 2 to 3 years barrel removal) and "large reserve" with (at least 3 to 5 years barrel removal) produced.
-There are also brandies (yeast, pomace, wine, fruits) produced.
-The winery is a member of the association Slow Food,
+Before bottling, there is a gentle filtration without pumps.
+The high-quality wines are produced in the lines "Reserve" (at least 2 to 3 years in barrel) and "Large Reserve" with (at least 3 to 5 years in barrel).
+Fine brandies (yeast, pomace, wine, fruit) are also produced.
+The winery is a member of the association Slow food,